 What is Scoliosis?

 Scoliosis is a progressive, lateral curvature of the spine.
 When viewed from the side, the spine should have curves.
-But when viewed from the front, the spine should be straight.
+However when viewed from the back, the spine should be straight.

-The effects of scoliosis include: poor posture, shoulder humping, muscle weakness, and pain.
-In rare cases scoliosis can lead to heart and lung problems.
+There are a number of ‘warning signs’ which can help indicate the signs of scoliosis in both young people and older adults.
+Some symptoms of scoliosis include poor posture, shoulder asymmetry, muscle weakness, and pain.
+In advanced cases, scoliosis can lead to heart and lung problems.

 If scoliosis is detected and treated early, patients can avoid these symptoms in many cases.
 Additionally, conservative treatment approaches such as custom scoliosis bracing and scoliosis specific exercise rehabilitation are available in many cases, as evidence-based treatment options for a wide variety of patients.
 If left untreated, scoliosis sometimes requires surgery.